-In Celebration of Martin Luther King, Jr. Day, we're sharing excerpts from King's "Letter from a Birmingham Jail," one of the most important moral treatises of the 20th century.
+In celebration of Martin Luther King Jr. Day, we’re sharing excerpts from King’s “Letter from Birmingham Jail,” one of the most important moral treatises of the twentieth century.

 “One may well ask: ‘How can you advocate breaking some laws and obeying others?’
 The answer lies in the fact that there are two types of laws: just and unjust.
 I would be the first to advocate obeying just laws.
 One has not only a legal but a moral responsibility to obey just laws.
 Conversely, one has a moral responsibility to disobey unjust laws.
 I would agree with St. Augustine that ‘an unjust law is no law at all.’

 “Now, what is the difference between the two?
 How does one determine whether a law is just or unjust?
 A just law is a man-made code that squares with the moral law or the law of God.
 An unjust law is a code that is out of harmony with the moral law.
 To put it in the terms of St. Thomas Aquinas: An unjust law is a human law that is not rooted in eternal law and natural law.
 Any law that uplifts human personality is just.
 Any law that degrades human personality is unjust.”

 “If the inexpressible cruelties of slavery could not stop us, the opposition we now face will surely fail.
 We will win our freedom because the sacred heritage of our nation and the eternal will of God are embodied in our echoing demands.”